tensorflow/community/rfcs/20181116-saved-model.md

 TensorFlow 1.x SavedModel load APIs have a tag-based selection system for choosing which MetaGraphs to load.
 Should `load()` take arguments to replicate this behavior, even if they’re not relevant to `save()`?
 Or is returning a list and lazily loading MetaGraphs sufficient?

 Is returning an unwrapped object in the single-MetaGraph case but a list in the multi-MetaGraph case too surprising?
 If so, do we need a separate API?

+## Design Review Notes

+Things that changed since doc was sent out

+*   Import representation of signatures: attach to root object?
+Decided to attach to .signatures attribute (see [Imported representation of signatures](#imported-representation-of-signatures))

+Two big issues to discuss

+*   Functions in MetaGraph
+    *   e.g. should train/eval/serving be in the same metagraph?
+What if train graph has a custom op that can't be loaded into the servo?
+    *   Is it possible to import a subset of the graph?
+        *   If all attributes are imported when the SavedModel is loaded, then this is impossible
+        *   Proposal:
+            *   already in current design=single recursive export
+            *   allow two options during import: entire object vs set of signatures
+        *   Is it possible to filter at load time? yeah, will need to be implemented
+    *   Proposal: Export entire object graph -and- v1 SavedModel as separate fields
+        *   Two MetaGraphs, shared FunctionDef
+        *   Pros:
+            *   Allows compatibility with V1 tools (ease transition)
+            *   Conceptually consistent for users/library devs: one metagraph=restore, other=serving
+        *   Cons:
+            *   Duplicate information
+            *   Bigger file (there's a 2gb limit?)
+            *   Additional complexity for hypothetical situation
+        *   Decision: Extend metagraph, v1 will only look at some fields
+*   Compatibility story
+    *   What happens when a V2 loader runs into a V1 SavedModel?
+        *   Proposal: Always return an object that represents the single metagraph (default case)
+            *   object has .signatures, .variables attributes
+            *   User must specify tags if there are multiple metagraphs (Error out if not specified)
+    *   Load V2 into Estimator/Graph mode
+        *   Make sure collections are loaded correctly
+        *   Implementable, low priority
+    *   Load V2 into Keras V2 layer
+        *   Should be able to be done, low priority

+Distribution Strategy + SavedModels

+*   Day 1: Functions are not device hard-coded, not DistributionStrategy friendly
+*   Options:
+    *   Export Distributed Graph with devices hardcoded
+    *   Load inside DistributionStrategy scope
+        *   If the variables are created and the forward pass is run in the scope, then the model will be distributed
+        *   Look out for bugs in BatchNormalization
+        *   Requires variable annotations in SavedModel
+            *   Aggregation mode
+            *   Sync mode